-May 2020 - This is the outside edge of the forest stand on the northeast side looking across the center of the draw Another reason the weeds haven't fully expressed can be seen in the satellite image.
+Another reason the weeds had not fully expressed can be seen in the previous satellite image.
 Note how closed the canopy is, with smaller trees compared to the rest of the property.
 This stand has never been thinned.
 Why?
-It was in better shape than others, with major oak and madrone trees having decent structure and only a "few" others in between to remove.
-There is also a groundcover under it that had recovered from that long weed battle.
-In recent years that has been close to ideal.
+It was in better shape than others, with a few big madrone trees having decent structure and only a "few" others in between to remove.
+There is also a groundcover under it which in recent years has been close to ideal, having recovered from that long weed battle.
 Why mess with it when I have so much to do elsewhere?
-Well, while we were enjoying this area for decades, and spending that energy elsewhere, several of these major trees had developed infections and were nearing the end of their lives.
-So besides the fact that the hazard trees needed removal before the new lines were installed with the resulting opportunity to improve the forest on the south wall, this was also my last opportunity to purge a deep exotic seed bank over a large area immediately after a disturbance, a chance to test and extend process capability. his oak...
+Well, while we were enjoying this area for decades, and spending that energy elsewhere, several of these big trees had developed infections and were nearing the end of their lives.
+So besides the fact that they needed removal before the new lines were installed, and the resulting opportunity to improve the forest on the south wall, this was also my last opportunity to purge a deep exotic seed bank over a large area immediately after a disturbance, a chance to test and extend process capability.